 Posted March 25, 2017 | Reviewed by Lybi Ma

 It's quite common to think that grief comes at a time when there is physical death or a concrete ending that we can face and begin to move through.
 Many loving pet owners, however, recognize that there are times when grief comes about when the situation we face isn't so concrete.

 Mistakes happen when dogs get out, cats escape, or the gerbil runs away.
-Not knowing where your companion animal may be, or how they are doing, present unique challenges in grief.
+Not knowing where your companion animal may be, or how they are doing, presents unique challenges in grief.

 At times, we ourselves or a family member may even be at fault.
 Maybe you forgot to latch the gate, or maybe your hands were full of groceries and you didn't see your pet walk right past you outside the closing front door.
 Maybe they slipped the leash while out walking and ran faster than you could keep up.
 The scenarios and "risks" are endless.

-This post explores how to cope with the pain of grief commonly felt during this time, and changing apathetic guilt into productive energy that gives back.
+This post explores how to cope with the pain of grief commonly felt during this time, and change apathetic guilt into productive energy that gives back.

 You're in the Grief Process

 A situation in which your companion animal has run away can quickly send you into a tailspin of emotion and grief.
-We wonder whether or not they may return, we beat ourselves up and place blame on ourselves (or others).
+You wonder whether or not they may return, and you beat yourself up and place blame on yourself (or others).

 Moving Away From Blame-Making

 One of the quickest ways to compound your grief and increase the tailspin of pain faced throughout the grief process is to add additional blame on yourself while you are grieving.
 It's important to work hard at moving against adding additional self-blame throughout the time.